theopenconversationkit/tock/bot/dialog-manager/core/README.md

 ## Workaround
 - In your IDE in botApi you can add as VM arguments for example the path where jep is located :
 `-Djava.library.path=/usr/local/lib/python3.8/dist-packages/jep`
+- Also if you have installed the dependencies into a virtual env make sure to set the `PATH` environement variable in your IDE run configuration setting of botApi.